az0977776/eau2/report/doc.md

 The `Application` class handles interactions with `DataFrame` objects using the `KeyValueStore`.
 The application is allowed to create `DataFrame` objects, store `DataFrame` objects in the `KeyValueStore` and retreive `DataFrame` objects from the `KeyValueStore`.

 # Use cases
+* The user starts several applications on different devices on the same network.
+The user of the first application would create a dataframe and then all other applications would be able to read the data.
+Any other user could create DataFrames and share them using the KVStore.
+* A User would create their own subclass of Application and override the `run_()` method to get their own code to run.
+The user's application has access to the KVStore to get and put dataframes.
+The user's code must use Keys to find the DataFrames, which means the node index of the DataFrame is known.
+* Below are some examples of user applications:
 ```cpp
 class Demo : public Application {
 public: